How long can you keep an open bottle of Port?

 This can vary tremendously as there are so many variables to take into account - but one thing is for certain - it is much shorter than many realise.
 So the following information is to ensure as best as possible you enjoy your Port at its best and don’t miss out on all the character in such an amazingly complex and dynamic wine.

 A rough simple guide: Any Port with a normal full length cork (one where you need a corkscrew to extract) should (when open & stored in a cool place) be consumed within a two-three days to enjoy it at its finest.
-Any Port with a T-Stopper type cork (can be removed by hand and easily replaced in the bottle) can generally be kept, securely re-corked in a cool place or a cellar, for a two-three weeks without significant deterioration of the wine.
+Any Port with a T-Stopper type cork (can be removed by hand and easily replaced in the bottle) can generally be kept, securely re-corked in a constantly cool place, for a *three-four weeks without significant deterioration of the wine.